nbieck/HoldMyNeRF/README.md

 Next, you'll want to **fill the `Object Label` text box** with a one-word description of the object you recorded.
 This can be, for example, 'cube', 'bottle', 'flower', etc. **Click on `Preview Segmentation`** to preview what the segmentation does according to your inputs.
 The preview is shown in the right side, in the `Segmentation` field under the `Preview` tab.
 If your object didn't get well segmented, try a different label, or record the video again following the tips in [Recording a dataset](#recording-a-dataset).

 *Advanced settings: NeRF Parameters.* These settings define the parameters used by `instant-ngp` when generating the NeRF.
 In other words, this will influence the generation of the 3D representation of your object.
+- Per Image Latents: associates a small embedding factor to each image that's used as an additional input to the network.
+In other words, makes the model more robust to changes in lighting.
-- Steps: amount of steps to train for.
+- #Steps: amount of steps to train for.
 The higher, the longer it'll take to train.
 Recommended to use `1000` at first and retrain later if necessary.
+- Show Masked Frames: shows the masked frames that were extracted from the video and processed.
+Useful for checking if all frames were segmented correctly.

 If everything is set up, **click on `Submit` to start the pipeline**.
 Be sure to **click on the `Results` tab** on the right to see the progress.
 For 720p videos and the default parameters, the pipeline takes approx. 10min to finish.